Mathemodica/ModelicaPowerSystemBook/Compensation.md

 Current income barely equalizes the current fees of overleaf.com

-**remark**
+**Remark**

-An extended or advanced version of this e-book may (but not necessarily) ends one day as a printed book or a commercial e-book (however, all contributions shall be always made online accessible).
+An extended or advanced version of this e-book may (but no promise is made) ends one day as a printed book or a commercial e-book (however, all contributions shall be always made online accessible).
 We are not really aiming at this goal, but we simply keep this possibility open.